 Your empathy creates safety by helping your child feel understood.
 Match your child's tone.
 When kids feel that you really understand how upset they are,

 they can let themselves feel the emotions -- and they don't need to escalate.

 - Welcome the emotions and reflect them, mirroring your child’s tone.
 “You seem a little worried about this sleepover” or “You look so mad!”

 - If your child is describing a problem to you, repeat back to him what you've heard: “I hear you loud and clear.
 You’re fed up with your brother going into your room and taking your gum."

 - If your child is expressing anger at you, resist the urge to tell her to be appropriate.
 Instead, acknowledge the feelings and invite her to tell you

 what she's upset about.
-“You must be so upset to talk to me that way, Kayla.
-Tell me what's happening.”
+“You must be so upset to talk to me that way, Amelia.
+We can make this better.
+Let's start over.”

 - If you don't know what your child is feeling or your child gets angry when you “name” her emotions, “upset” is a good all-purpose word: “I hear how upset you are about this.”